Sampling

 Some examples of how you can use Tail Sampling include:

-• Applying different sampling rates to traces based on certain criteria
+- Applying different sampling rates to traces based on certain criteria, such as when traces only come from low-volume services versus traces with high-volume services.

-As you can see, tail sampling allows for a much higher degree of sophistication.
-For larger systems that must sample telemetry, it is almost always necessary to use Tail Sampling to balance data volume with usefulness of that data.
+As you can see, tail sampling allows for a much higher degree of sophistication in how you sample data.
+For larger systems that must sample telemetry, it is almost always necessary to use Tail Sampling to balance data volume with the usefulness of that data.

 There are three primary downsides to tail sampling today:

-• Tail sampling can be difficult to operate.
+- Tail sampling can be difficult to operate.
 The component(s) that implement tail sampling must be stateful systems that can accept and store a large amount of data.
-Depending on traffic patterns, this can require dozens or even hundreds of nodes that all utilize resources differently.
-Furthermore, a tail sampler may need to “fall back” to less computationally-intensive sampling techniques if it is unable to keep up with the volume of data it is receiving.
-Because of these factors, it is critical to monitor tail sampling components to ensure that they have the resources they need to make the correct sampling decisions.
+Depending on traffic patterns, this can require dozens or even hundreds of compute nodes that all utilize resources differently.
+Furthermore, a tail sampler might need to “fall back” to less computationally intensive sampling techniques if it is unable to keep up with the volume of data it is receiving.
+Because of these factors, it is critical to monitor tail-sampling components to ensure that they have the resources they need to make the correct sampling decisions.

-• Tail samplers often end up being in the domain of vendor-specific technology today.
-If you’re using a paid vendor for Observability, the most effective tail sampling options available to you may be limited to what the vendor offers.
+- Tail samplers often end up as vendor-specific technology today.
+If you’re using a paid vendor for Observability, the most effective tail sampling options available to you might be limited to what the vendor offers.

-Finally, for some systems, tail sampling may be used in conjunction with Head Sampling.
-For example, a set of services that produce an extremely high volume of trace data may first use head sampling to only sample a small percentage of traces, and then later in the telemetry pipeline use tail sampling to make more sophisticated sampling decisions before exporting to a backend.
+Finally, for some systems, tail sampling might be used in conjunction with Head Sampling.
+For example, a set of services that produce an extremely high volume of trace data might first use head sampling to sample only a small percentage of traces, and then later in the telemetry pipeline use tail sampling to make more sophisticated sampling decisions before exporting to a backend.
 This is often done in the interest of protecting the telemetry pipeline from being overloaded.

 Support